 - Details on how many people will be the owner of the TD account

-- Your transaction account details, tax file number and identification such as your driver’s licence
+- Your transaction account details (to fund the TD), tax file number and identification such as your driver’s licence

 - Information required may vary so check with the providers' websites